 - Learn and practice breathing exercises.
 After all, breath sustains us.

-- Meditate every day at least 20 minutes.
-Many people meditate twice a day and so can you!
+- Meditate every day for at least 20 minutes.
+Many people meditate twice a day, and so can you!

 - Get a message.
 Let someone else work out the kinks.

 - Additionally, don’t forget your health care appointments.

 “True enjoyment comes from activity of the mind and exercise of the body; the two are ever united.” ―Wilhelm von Humboldt

 5. Social Self-Care Ideas

 We are social animals.
 Social self-care focuses on skills to develop and maintain healthy relationships.